abinit/abipy_book/abipy_book/ddb.md

 ### How to analyze the converge of $\epsilon^0$, $\epsilon^\infty$ and Born effective charges

-Let's assume we have computed the dielectric properties and the Born effective charges for a given system with different k-meshes and we want to analyze the convergence of the results.
+Let's assume we have computed the dielectric properties and the Born effective charges for a given system with different k-meshes, and we want to analyze the convergence of the results.
 Also in this case, the `DdbRobot` provides methods to automate most of the boring work.

 As usual, we start by creating a robot from a list of paths to DDB files.